bugs-free-zubair/bugs-free-zubair/README.md

 BSc On CSE Last year Student.

-- 🔭 I’m currently developing my skills to become Master at react...
+- 🔭 Currently, I work as a project manager and full-stack developer. ...
 - 👯 I’m looking to collaborate with web developer...
--    Most interesting things in codding are errors, i like to handle it.
+-    My favorite part of my job is helping people with their errors and problems,

-FELL FREE TO TALK ABOUT ERRORS.
+FELL FREE TO TALK ABOUT ERRORS || PROBLEMS.